vclabsysbio/hILCs_DENV/README.md

 ## Description

-This repository contains several scripts necessary to perform RNA-sequencing analysis in this publication  *"Innate Lymphoid Cells Activation and Transcriptional Changes in Human Dengue Infection"*
+This repository contains several scripts necessary to perform RNA-sequencing analysis in this publication  *"Innate Lymphoid Cells Activation and Transcriptional Changes in Human Dengue Infection"*.

 Primary purpose of this repository is to provide additional details for method of analyses performed in the publication.

 ## Data